MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/java.md

 ## Project configuration

-In case you're adding a kiota client to an existing project, the following configuration is required:
+In case you're adding a Kiota client to an existing project, the following configuration is required:

-- **build.gradle** > **compileJava** > **sourceCompatibility** set to "1.8" or above. (or equivalent if you're not using gradle)
+- **build.gradle** > **compileJava** > **sourceCompatibility** set to "1.8" or later. (or equivalent if you're not using gradle)
-- **build.gradle** > **compileJava** > **targetCompatibility** set to "1.8" or above. (or equivalent if you're not using gradle)
+- **build.gradle** > **compileJava** > **targetCompatibility** set to "1.8" or later. (or equivalent if you're not using gradle)
-- JDK version 17 or above.
+- Java Development Kit (JDK) version 17 or above.

 ## Add dependencies

-Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
+Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [abstraction package](https://github.com/microsoft/kiota-java).
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

 - HTTP ([Kiota default OkHttp-based implementation](https://github.com/microsoft/kiota-java))
 - Form serialization ([Kiota default](https://github.com/microsoft/kiota-java))